olivere/dapper/README.md

 To run tests, you need a MySQL database called `dapper_test` and a user `travis` (empty password) with access.

+To run tests on PostgreSQL, you need to create a database `dapper_test` and allow access to the user `travis`.

 Then run `go test`.

 ## Known issues